Close Alert Banner

 Restricted Campaign Period

-Broadcasters and publishers may only permit third party advertisements to appear between May 1, 2022 and October 24, 2022 (Election Day).
+Broadcasters and publishers may only permit third party advertisements to appear between May 1, 2026 to Election Day October 26, 2026 (Election Day).

 Mandatory Information